umcu/clinlp/CONTRIBUTING.md

 ## Introduction

 Thank you for considering contributing to `clinlp`!
 This project is open source and community driven, so it is largely dependent on contributors like you.
-This document should help you get started with contributing to the project, whether reporting a bug or issue, requesting a feature, making changes to the codebase, or contributing in any other way.
+This document should help you get involved with the project, whether reporting a bug or issue, requesting a feature, making changes to the codebase, or contributing in any other way.

 Please keep in mind that this page describes the ideal process and criteria for contributions.
 We understand that not all contributions will meet these criteria, and that is perfectly fine.
 We are happy to assist, so please don't hesitate to reach out to us.

 ## Contact

-For any questions, issues or feature requests, our preferred way of communication is through [issues](https://github.com/umcu/clinlp/issues), GitHubs built-in issue tracker.
-This way, the entire community can benefit from the discussion.
+Our preferred way of communication is through [issues](https://github.com/umcu/clinlp/issues), GitHubs built-in issue tracker.
+We use it for most communication, including questions, bug reports, feature requests, help getting started, etc. This way, the entire community can benefit from the discussion.
 If this is not an option, you can also reach out to us by e-mail: [analytics@umcutrecht.nl](mailto:analytics@umcutrecht.nl).

 To create an issue right now, you can use the following link: [Create an issue](https://github.com/umcu/clinlp/issues/new).

-We will try to respond to your questions, issues or feature requests as soon as possible.
+We will try to respond to you as soon as possible.
 Please keep in mind that we are with a small group of maintainers, so we might not always be able to get back to you within a few days.

 ### Questions

-If you have any questions about the project, please include at least the following information in your issue:
+If you have any questions about the project, or need help getting started, please include at least the following information in your issue:

 - A clear and descriptive title
 - A description of the question